-Planning Application 21-38 is a request for a CUP to allow a 1,552-square-foot retail cannabis storefront in an existing multi-tenant commercial building at 2424 Newport Boulevard (Units C and F).
-The affiliated State license is a Type 10 "storefront retailer"

-license.
-If the CUP is approved and the operator also obtains a CBP, City Business License, and State license(s), the business would be allowed to sell pre-packaged cannabis and pre-packaged cannabis products to customers onsite, subject to conditions of approval and other City and State requirements.
+Planning Application 22-02 is a request for a CUP to allow a retail cannabis storefront in an existing commercial building at 1860 Newport Boulevard.
+The affiliated State license is a Type 10 "storefront retailer" license.
+If the CUP is approved and the operator also obtains a CBP, City Business License, and State license, the business would be allowed to sell pre-packaged cannabis and pre-packaged cannabis products directly to customers onsite, subject to conditions of approval and other City and State requirements.
 The applicant is not proposing non-storefront retail (delivery to customers) from this location.